Akshaylegend07/sentiment-analysis-using-python/README.md

 the ipynb file contains all the code required for
 1. importing libraries
-2. loading the data set
+2. Loading the data set
 3. data cleaning and processing
 4. splitting the data set into train and test data
 5. training using a model